Skip to content

 Merge rules

-Merge rules determine how PIM merges an attribute in the enricher's attribute collection into the target product's attribute collection.
+Merge rules determine how PIM merges an attribute from the enricher's attribute collection into the target product's attribute collection.

-Merge rules As illustrated there are four rules.
+As illustrated above, there are four top level merge rules:

 General rules